WhySeeYC/reference_app/TechWriting/Tutorials.md

 - reuse topic-based content <!-- .element: class="fragment" data-fragment-index="2" -->
 - recycle generic content<!-- .element: class="fragment" data-fragment-index="3" -->
 ![](/TechWriting/MakeGeneric.png)
-- 💡writing in Markdown also makes the file independent on systems <!-- .element: class="fragment" data-fragment-index="4" -->

 <!-- slide data-notes="In terms of tools, there are way too many tools we can learn and we never have enough time.
 However, there are many tools in here you have already use anyway, it is just a matter of applying with a different focus which is to produce technical documentation
 The top row are three (component) content management system that are widely used in various types of industries.
 Among which Paligo and MadCap Flare is component-based.
 These are especially good for hardware documentation which people will need to print out.
 In the middle row, these are graphic design tools.
-I never use Adobe WireFrame and Illustrator, but the former 3 all have the potential to create vector graphics and create template plus spreadsheet to batch export graphics.
+I never use Adobe FrameMaker and Indesign, but the former 3 all have the potential to create vector graphics and create template plus spreadsheet to batch export graphics.
 Kapwing and Camtasia are two common software used to produce video type of tutorials.
-In the second last row, these are code editors which can be used for a workflow recently developed called, Docs as Code, and these are certainly requirements to produce software documentations.
+In the second last row, these are code editors which can be used to implement a workflow that is recently developed called, Docs as Code, and these are certainly requirements to produce software documentations.
 However, I will say just focus on learning some of them and the rest will be pretty easy to transfer.
 Overleaf, needless to say, is super common when you write in Letax.
 Matlab livescript has nice function where you can run a section of code instead of the whole thing.
 Rmarkdown pluse the knitr function allow you to knitr/export the whole notebook in PDF or HTML.
 Jupyter notebook is also similar.
 In the last row, Pandoc is a universal document converter and is operated as a command line tool however, it is very powerful because it allows you to convert from ebook, to word to markdown to PDF AND the other way around and you can couple up with Makefile to automate the batch output pipeline.
 DITA we briefly talked about already.
 Lastly VS code is just the most powerful editor I have ever user.
 This presentation is made in VS code.
 The graph on the right is the learning curve of documentations tools produced by Mason Egger"-->
 ## Tools for Production Efficiency